murat1985/bagpipe-bgp/README.md

 be able to have traffic exchanged between the network namespaces:

     ip netns exec test2 ping 12.11.11.2
     PING 12.11.11.2 (12.11.11.2) 56(84) bytes of data.
     64 bytes from 12.11.11.2: icmp_req=1 ttl=64 time=1.71 ms
     64 bytes from 12.11.11.2: icmp_req=2 ttl=64 time=1.06 ms

+#### An E-VPN Docker Containers example ####

+In this example, bagpipe-rest-attach tool is used to link Docker containers together.
+Docker containers can live on the same host or on different hosts.
+Multiple containers can be connected to the same network.
+The bagpipe-rest-attach tool will be used to attach E-VPN instances to running Docker container based on its name or id:

+* on server A, create a docker container with --net none and plug a netns interface with IP 12.11.11.1 into a new E-VPN named "test2", with route-target 64512:79

+        docker run --dti --net none --name test1 busybox

+        bagpipe-rest-attach --attach --port netns --ip 12.11.11.1 --network-type evpn --docker-container-id test1 --rt 64512:79

+* on server B, create a docker container named test2 and  plug a netns interface with IP 12.11.11.2 into a new E-VPN named "test2", with route-target 64512:79

+        docker run --dti --net none --name test2 busybox

+        bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type evpn --docker-container-id test2 --rt 64512:79

+For this last example, assuming that you have configured bagpipe-bgp to use the `linux_vxlan.LinuxVXLANDataplaneDriver` for E-VPN, you will actually be able to have traffic exchanged between the Docker containers:

+    docker exec -ti test1 ping 12.11.11.2
+    PING 12.11.11.2 (12.11.11.2) 56(84) bytes of data.
+    64 bytes from 12.11.11.2: icmp_req=1 ttl=64 time=1.71 ms
+    64 bytes from 12.11.11.2: icmp_req=2 ttl=64 time=1.06 ms